-First Idaho Women Lawmakers Properly Honored Thanks To 11-Year-Old Student
+Idaho's 1st Female Lawmakers Properly Honored Thanks To 11-Year-Old Student

-First Idaho Women Lawmakers Properly Honored Thanks To 11-Year-Old Student
+Idaho's 1st Female Lawmakers Properly Honored Thanks To 11-Year-Old Student

 Last year, when she was 10, Anna wanted to spend a few hours combing through every corner of the building.

-That's when she and her mom found a plaque dedicated to Idaho's first women legislators way off the beaten path.
-Nancy says Anna was drawn to the women's stories but wasn't happy that the exhibit was stuffed in a stairwell far away from the rotunda area where most of Idaho's legislative history is on display.
+That's when she and her mom found a plaque, way off the beaten path, dedicated to Idaho's first female legislators.
+Nancy says Anna was drawn to the women's stories but wasn't happy that the exhibit was stuffed in a stairwell far from the rotunda area where most of Idaho's legislative history is on display.

 "I thought it was very, very sad because that could be out here with all the men and it shows that women can make a change in the world," Anna says.

-So, Anna wrote a letter to her state senator with the help of her mom:
+So Anna wrote a letter to her state senator with the help of her mom:

 "I personally believe that this important framed document should be placed in the main hall where several other important historical documents are hung ...
 I would like to see this changed for it sends a message that men and women are not treated equally."

-Anna, like all 4th graders in the state, took a whole year of Idaho history lessons but never learned about the first women to hold state office.
+Anna, like all fourth-graders in the state, took a whole year of Idaho history lessons but never learned about the first women to hold state office.

 Those lawmakers were Clara Campbell, Harriet Noble and Mary Wright, elected to the Idaho House from three different political parties just two years after Idaho became the second state in the country, in 1896, where women won the right to vote in state and local elections.